yanconglin/ICP-Flow/README.md

 ### Dataset

-1. Waymo and nuScenes: follow [Dynamic 3D Scene Analysis by Point Cloud Accumulation](https://github.com/prs-eth/PCAccumulation) to prepare the dataset, or you can simply run
+1. Waymo and nuScenes: see [Dynamic 3D Scene Analysis by Point Cloud Accumulation](https://github.com/prs-eth/PCAccumulation) for details.
+Or you can simply do

 ```bash
 wget --no-check-certificate --show-progress https://share.phys.ethz.ch/~gsg/PCAccumulation/data.zip